 The existence of alternatives( competitors ) has a huge influence on customers' expectations and we need to focus on overall market trends to build satisfied buyers in the market.

-"How attractive should we appear to our customers?"
+This perspective answer the question: "How attractive should we appear to our customers?"

-In short we need to focus on three points-
+In short, we need to focus on three points-

 - Target Group in Market

-- Expectation of the Customers
+- The expectation of the Customers

 - Our Competitors